Arkansas-Little Rock (3-4) at Tulsa (2-6)

-GAME NOTES: The Tulsa Golden Hurricane will close out a brief two-game homestand on Sunday, as they take on the Arkansas-Little Rock Trojans in a non-conference affair.
+GAME NOTES: The Tulsa Golden Hurricane will finally close out a brief two-game homestand on Tuesday night, as they take on the Arkansas-Little Rock Trojans in a non-conference affair.

-The game was originally scheduled for yesterday, but was delayed due to inclement weather.
+The game was originally scheduled for this past Saturday, but has been delayed twice due to inclement weather.

 UALR's season did not get off to a strong start, as it opened up its schedule with three straight losses, but it has since righted the ship with wins in three of four to improve to 3-4.
 The Trojans most recently hosted Arkansas- Fort Smith on Tuesday at home and came away with an 88-74 triumph.

 As for Tulsa, despite winning its latest contest at home versus Texas Southern (98-71), it has struggled in the season's first month with just two wins in eight tries.
 The Golden Hurricane participated in the Great Alaska Shootout last week, and after winning their opening-round contest versus Indiana State (63-62), they dropped two straight to TCU (72-65) and Green Bay (67-59).

 Each side has beaten the other three times in the past, and UALR claimed the latest matchup on Dec.
 15, 2012, 72-65.